ECED PhD Program Information

 Research focus of current PhD students

-Inquire about the availability of PhD Fellowships when applying.
-Typically fellowships are offered for three-year periods
+Inquire about availability of PhD Fellowships when applying.
+Typically fellowships are offered for 3-year periods.

 The PhD requires 69-72 semester hours distributed as follows: